 However, it is not a problem that affects the people living in the mountains.

-Studies conducted on Quechua of the Andes and Tibetans of the Himalayas have shown that they have genetic advantages that have allowed them to adapt to their environment.
+The studies conducted on the Andean Quechua and the Himalayan Tibetans have shown that they have genetic advantages that have allowed them to adapt to their environment.

 Their corsets are larger and have greater lung capacity, allowing them to incorporate more oxygen with every inspiration.